 However, progress in developing and maintaining reliable educational institutions has been slow for a variety of reasons.
 Since most Africans live in rural environments, they continue to rely heavily on child labor for family survival, resulting in decreased school enrollments or early withdrawals.
 Likewise, widespread HIV/AIDS epidemics, ethnic conflict, teacher and resource deficits, and inaccessibility to remote rural areas also hamper progress.
-According to 2020 statistics, about 86% of the continent's children were enrolled in primary school, leaving over 28.6 million African children without any schooling at all.
+According to 2023 statistics, about 100 million African children and youth were out of school, of which 35 million were of primary school age.